Muhammad-UsmanAslam/Wireless_Remote_Control_Multi-Sports_Scoreboard/readme.md

 The Arduino UNO receives and processes the command.

-### Step 5 — Communication

-The processed scoreboard information is transferred through the Raspberry Pi communication layer.

-### Step 6 — Display
+### Step 5 — Display

-The Huidu E63 controller receives the display information and drives the P10 LED modules.
+The Arduino uno controller process the display information and drives the P10 LED modules.

-### Step 7 — Real-Time Update
+### Step 6 — Real-Time Update

 The updated score becomes visible on the scoreboard.